 philodendron plant profile

-- Botancial Name: Philodendron
+- Botanical Name: Philodendron

 - Common Name: Brandi, Brasil, Green Heartleaf, Mini Split-leaf, Rojo Congo, Selloum, Super Atom, Xanadu

-- Plant Type: trailing and upright
+- Plant Type: Trailing and upright

 how do you care for a philodendron plant?